BruceCaraway/brucecaraway.github.io/index.md

 ---
 layout: page
 ---
 Hi, I'm Bruce Caraway and I enjoy teaching others especially in the use of the web.

 By day I teach in the Computer and Information Technology Department at <a href="http://lonestar.edu" target="_blank">Lone Star College</a>.
 ...and by night I am usually doing something with WordPress.
-Either working on a site or coaching someone else how to in <a href="http://www.lonestar.edu/Web-Developer-ce-Certificate.htm" target="_blank">Lone Star College‎'s Continuing Education department</a>.
+Either working on a site or coaching someone else how to in <a href="http://www.lonestar.edu/Web-Developer-ce-Certificate.htm" target="_blank">Lone Star College's Continuing Education department</a>.

-When I'm not teaching, I relish...

-- spending time with my wife, Sherri.
-- my role as father to my son and daughter - both blessings beyond imagine.
-- quiet moments reading up on the latest geekery.
-- sharing 'Aha' moments with others (this never gets old!)

-Want to connect or have something to share?  ...then, by all means, give me a <a href="/contact" title="Contact">shout</a>.
+I'm also available for hire as a freelance WordPress/web developer, coach, or consultant.
+Have something to share?
+Or interested in working together? ...then, by all means, give me a <a href="/contact" title="Contact">shout</a>.